cesartozzi/iea-co2-emissions/Setting up the Environment on Google Cloud (Cloud VM + SSH access).md

 # Open the config file and add the following entry
 # Replace `<external-ip-address>` with your VM's external IP
 code config

+# - `Host : Assigns an alias to this connection (so you can type `ssh alias` to connect).
+# - `HostName`: The external IP address of your instance.
+# - `User`: The username you use to connect to the instance.
+# - `IdentityFile`: The path to your private SSH key.

 Host co2-project
     HostName <external-ip-address>